opendilab/DI-smartcross/README.md

                         model ckpt path
 ```

-### environment configurations
+## Environments

-- sumo env configuration
+### sumo env configuration

-The configuration of sumo env is stored in a config yaml file.
+The configuration of sumo env is stored in a config *.yaml* file.
 You can take a look at the default config file to see how to modify env settings.

 ``` python
 import yaml